Case study: the data that turned around banking giant Lloyds

 Embedding the thinking in your business culture

-Marketing Week, Catherine Kehoe, managing director, group brands and marketing at Lloyds Banking Group, talked about the importance of understanding the impact of every marketing pound that’s invested.
+In a recent interview with Marketing Week, Catherine Kehoe, managing director, group brands and marketing at Lloyds Banking Group, talked about the importance of understanding the impact of every marketing pound that’s invested.
 As she was restructuring a team of 600 marketers to become more effective, Kehoe reflected on three components this change required: the right capability, technology and processes.

 This anecdote showcases the impact establishing the right KPI pyramid can make.
 It creates a ripple effect across functions with every team rallying behind the KPI they directly influence.